 Note: An employee can be given notice of non-renewal while on FMLA leave.
 An employee has no greater right to continued employment or to other benefits than if the employee had been continuously employed during the FMLA leave.

 - In calculating years of service to determine the length of non-renewal notice period, shouldtime in a temporary or casual appointment be counted?

 No, time in the temporary or casual appointment should not be counted.

 - As of July 1, 2001, employees in academic professional (97xx) teaching specialist job code/title series and lecturer job code/title series are eligible for non-renewal notice period rights.
 In calculating length of notice period, does one include continuous years of academic non-student employment prior to July 1, 2001, when the Administrative Policy: Academic Appointments With Teaching Functions (formerly the Administrative Policy on Academic Appointments) was implemented?

 - Do individuals hired on an hourly basis, such as teaching staff hired based on fluctuating need, have a non-renewal notice requirement?

 No. Individuals hired on an hourly basis based on fluctuating need are appointed to a Z term appointment.
 Z term appointments do not have a percentage time, are not benefits eligible, and do not give rise to rights of a notice period.

-- Could you cite an example of how percent of time during your notice period requirements are calculated for part-time appointments?
+- Could an example of how percent of time during thenotice period requirements are calculated for part-time appointments be provided?